-Senior citizen undergoes series of behavior change.
-The sudden change often leads to worst condition adding aggressive behavior.
-Aggression can manifest in several manner such as verbal abuse, property damage, and physical harming.
+Senior citizen undergoes a series of behavior change.
+The sudden change often leads to the worst condition adding aggressive behavior.
+Aggression can manifest in several manners such as verbal abuse, property damage, and physical harm.
 These kinds of behavior are known as ‘responsive behavior’.
-These kinds of alteration are identified in people suffering from dementia.
+These kinds of alterations are identified in people suffering from dementia.

-When caring someone having similar behavior pattern, one needs to carefully monitor the sudden change and implement methods which can sooth the sudden behavior changes in the aged care residents.
-Similarly, research say, aged people living in aged care center’s intake one serves of dairy per day, which is far more less than the recommended calcium intake.
-The same scenario is with the protein intakes.
+When caring for someone having a similar behavior pattern, one needs to carefully monitor the sudden change and implement methods that can soothe the sudden behavior changes in the aged care residents.
+Similarly, research says, aged people living in aged care centers intake one serving of dairy per day, which is far less than the recommended calcium intake.
+The same scenario is with the protein intake.

-Calcium and protein deficiency can have serious impact in the health of elderly people.
-Dr. Sandra Luliano, the lead researcher from the University of Melbourne urged several aged care centers and professionals to feed rich protein and calcium intakes.
+Calcium and protein deficiency can have a serious impact on the health of elderly people.
+Dr Sandra Luliano, the lead researcher from the University of Melbourne urged several aged care centres and professionals to feed rich protein and calcium intakes.
 She said;

 “Dairy foods are a good source of protein and can be easily consumed by the elderly, even for those on texture modified foods.
 Adding dairy foods to meals, drinks or snacks is an easy way of incorporating them into the diet.”

-So, through this blog, we shall discuss one by one about the changing mood and needed nutrition.
-But before that let’s figure out the causes for aggression.
+So, through this blog, we shall discuss one by one the changing mood and needed nutrition.
+But before that let’s figure out the causes of aggression in old age.

 What causes aggressive behavior in senior citizens?

-- Health reasons: A slight changes in health can agitate the patient.
+- Health reasons: A slight change in health can agitate the patient.
 For instance, fatigue, poor sleep patterns, hallucinations, anxiety, and reactions to medicines.

-- Anxiety and fear: Brain creates several challenges, due to which the world becomes more frightening.
+- Anxiety and fear: The brain creates several challenges, due to which the world becomes more frightening.
 A set of anxiety occurs, due to the ageing process.
 Communicating with other people becomes difficult as memory fades.